-When professional growth opportunities are absent in an organization, you get stagnation, boredom, and finally attrition.
+When professional growth opportunities are absent in an retention strategy, you get stagnation, boredom, and finally attrition.
 People work on autopilot.
 They aren’t present; their minds are not on their work.
 Errors happen.
 Quality drops.
 Indifference sets in.
 Work becomes routine.
 It may still get done—how many times have you driven a familiar route mindlessly, only to end up safely at your destination with no memory of getting there?—but nothing new happens.
 Innovation grinds to a halt.

 We analyzed survey results from over twenty thousand employees who had left a large biomedical company and its subsidiaries during a period of five years.
 We compared attrition numbers with engagement scores, and the results were intriguing.
 Typically, employees enjoyed a high level of growth during the first six months of employment.
 However, at the nine-month mark, these companies experienced much higher than average levels of attrition, and engagement levels plummeted.
 What was happening?

 Upon further investigation, we learned that during the first six months, these employees were constantly learning.
 This made sense; the job was new to them.
 However, at about the nine-month point, employees had learned the basics of the job and were no longer as challenged as they were during the first six months.
 At that point, their levels of engagement dropped sharply.